grommunio/grommunio-web/tools/README.md

 ---------------------

-The WebApp PHP and JavaScript translations can be updated using the update_translations.sh script.
+The WebApp PHP and JavaScript translations can be updated using the update_translations script.
 Execute the scripts in the root directory of WebApp

-$ ./tools/update_translations.sh
+$ ./tools/update_translations

 The exisiting po files in server/language will be updated with the new translation strings from the JavaScript and PHP code.
 Obsolete strings are